 This project will realign one of the most congested portions of U.S. 97 in the City of Bend and improve a section of U.S. 20.
 The U.S. 97 Bend North Corridor project includes a realignment of U.S. 97, improved intersections, new ramps connections at critical locations to improve local and highway traffic, and pedestrian and bicycle facilities.

 U.S. 97 is the main north-south highway through the central portion of Oregon connecting Oregon to California and Washington.
-In the Bend area, U.S. 97 is the primary route for local residents to commute through town and is a connection to area shopping, dining, businesses, schools and recreation.
+U.S. 20 is a primary east-west highway in Oregon.
+In the Bend area, both highways are primary routes that help local residents commute through town and is a connection to area shopping, dining, businesses, schools and recreation.
 Central Oregon's population growth over the last decade has increased traffic congestion and, in turn, reduced safety for motor vehicles, pedestrian and bicyclists.

 These improvements will do the following: